converged-computing/performance-study/experiments/aws/eks/gpu/README.md

 Make sure you have aws-iam-authenticator installed first!
 If you don't you can update your credentials as follows:

+- TODO: this instance type is 2 threads per core - how to adjust for that?
+96 should be 48
+  - need to update the CRD files, figure out how, and adjust that for the other setups that use it.
+- TODO for each experiment - update cores for AWS instance, add fork safe envar as needed.
 - TODO: Testing shared filesystem, Lustre FSX with smaller cluster
 - For each: update size after in CRD, and iters for each based on time
 - Update nodes for single node benchmark